sea0801/MobServer/README.md

 #About
-this is a server providing  app download and installation.support Android and iOS.<br/>
+This is a server providing app download and installation,supporting Android and iOS.A solution for app ota<br/>
-https is required,so make sure that having genreated crts
+Https is required,so make sure that having genreated crts

 #Requirements
 Python 2.7+<br/>